Core Idea

 - Genuine emergencies that no policy could anticipate — unique, one-time circumstances

-- Discovery mechanism: grant the exception AND immediately update the policy to reflect the new case
+- Discovery mechanism: grant the exception AND immediately update the policy

 - Explicit one-time events — name them as non-repeating when granting, and track them